busysteve/la/README.md

 # la.h - a C++ template class set for supporting the Vector and Matrix operations of Linear Algebra

 I never really "learned" linear algebra.
 So I have decided to learn it by writing a C++ template class that supports float, double, and std::complex\<T\> numeric types.
 As I learn more the class functionality and features will grow and improve.
 I am open to comments and critiques as they are great tools for learning.
-And I great way to get a fixed or improved version of the class.
+And a great way to get a fixed or improved version of the class.

 # Files